Dendrochronology

 Dendrochronology is useful for determining the precise age of samples, especially those that are too recent for radiocarbon dating, which always produces a range rather than an exact date.
 However, for a precise date of the death of the tree a full sample to the edge is needed, which most trimmed timber will not provide.
 It also gives data on the timing of events and rates of change in the environment (most prominently climate) and also in wood found in archaeology or works of art and architecture, such as old panel paintings.
 It is also used as a check in radiocarbon dating to calibrate radiocarbon ages.

 New growth in trees occurs in a layer of cells near the bark.
 A tree's growth rate changes in a predictable pattern throughout the year in response to seasonal climate changes, resulting in visible growth rings.
 Each ring marks a complete cycle of seasons, or one year, in the tree's life.
-As of 2020, securely dated tree-ring data for the Northern Hemisphere are available going back 13,910 years.
+As of 2023, securely dated tree-ring data for Germany, Bohemia and Ireland are available going back 13,910 years.
 A new method is based on measuring variations in oxygen isotopes in each ring, and this 'isotope dendrochronology' can yield results on samples which are not suitable for traditional dendrochronology due to too few or too similar rings.
+Some regions have "floating sequences", with gaps which mean that earlier periods can only be approximately dated.
+As of 2024, only three areas have continuous sequences going back to prehistoric times, the foothills of the Northern Alps, the southwestern United States and the British Isles.
+Miyake events, which are major spikes in cosmic rays at known dates, are visible in trees rings and can fix the dating of a floating sequence.

 History

 The Greek botanist Theophrastus (c.
 371 – c.
 287 BC) first mentioned that the wood of trees has rings.
-In his Trattato della Pittura (Treatise on Painting), Leonardo da Vinci (1452–1519) was the first person to mention that trees form rings annually and that their thickness is determined by the conditions under which they grew.
+In his 1651 Trattato della Pittura (Treatise on Painting), Leonardo da Vinci (1452–1519) was the first person to mention that trees form rings annually and that their thickness is determined by the conditions under which they grew.
 In 1737, French investigators Henri-Louis Duhamel du Monceau and Georges-Louis Leclerc de Buffon examined the effect of growing conditions on the shape of tree rings.
 They found that in 1709, a severe winter produced a distinctly dark tree ring, which served as a reference for subsequent European naturalists.
-In the U.S., Alexander Catlin Twining (1801–1884) suggested in 1833 that patterns among tree rings could be used to synchronize the dendrochronologies of various trees and thereby to reconstruct past climates across entire regions.
+In the U.S., Alexander Catlin Twining (1801–1884) suggested in 1833 that patterns among tree rings could be used to synchronize the dendrochronology of various trees and thereby to reconstruct past climates across entire regions.
 The English polymath Charles Babbage proposed using dendrochronology to date the remains of trees in peat bogs or even in geological strata (1835, 1838).